What is an abdominal aortic aneurysm (AAA)?

 As the aneurysm develops, there are usually no symptoms.
 This can go on slowly for years.
 Often, AAAs don’t cause symptoms unless they leak, tear, or rupture.
 If this happens, you may experience:

-If you have these symptoms, call your doctor.
+If you have these symptoms, go to the emergency room.
 Internal bleeding from a ruptured AAA can cause you to go into shock.
-Shock can be fatal if not treated right away.
+Shock can be fatal if not treated right away

 What causes an AAA?

 Doctors don’t know exactly what causes an AAA.
 Weaker aorta walls increase your chance of developing an aneurysm.
 There are many conditions that can weaken the walls of the aorta.
 These include aging, smoking, and high blood pressure.
 If any of the following factors apply to you, you are at higher risk of having an AAA.

 - Being male.
 Men are more likely than women to develop an AAA.

 - Age.
 AAAs are more common in people age 65 or older.

 - Personal history.
 If you have had aneurysms of any kind, you are at greater risk of an AAA.